mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 traders and these ships are a common sight in frontier regions of the Consulate.
-They are more general-purpose vessels than the 400-ton subsidised merchant used in the Imperium, being closer in concept to an oversized free trader.
+They are more general-purpose vessels than the 400-ton subsidized merchant used in the Imperium, being closer in concept to an oversized free trader.
 Atypically for a
 Zhodani commercial vessel the Zdebr is